daria-stepanova/Capsaspora/README.md

 The folder name for all output files will be displayed when building the project with `scripts/build_project.sh Exe_Capsaspora`.
 The output directory for each simulation (subfolder in the main output directory) is defined in `CapsasporaSimulation.hpp` and can be modified before building the project.

+Typical run time for simulations of *Capsaspora* evolution on $360 ~\mu m \times 360 ~\mu m$ domain during 70 hours can take from 3 to 7 days.
+Larger domain simulations ($1080 ~\mu m \times 1080 ~\mu m$) over the same time period can take up to several weeks.
+To test the software, we recommend to run trial simulations on a smaller domain for a shorter time span.
+This can be changed on `line 62` and `line 74`, respectively, of the sourse file `CapsasporaSimulation.hpp` located in `src` folder.
+In addition, this file contains more detailled instructions regarding the setup of numerical simulations.

 ## 6. Visualisation of the results in Paraview

 Simulation results generated with Chaste can be visualized using [ParaView](https://www.paraview.org/), an open-source software for post-processing and visualisation.
 ParaView allows users to automate visualisation steps using Python scripts, which can be executed within ParaView’s Python Shell.